Preocts/Preocts/docs/20221013-openthatfile.md

 Eggs are amazing. # (1)!
 ```

-1. eggmazing, if you will...  that's it, that's the yolk.
-Hope you had a shell of a good time reading this.
+1. In fact, they are eggcellent.  that's it, that's the yolk.
+Now go have a shell of a good time programming.
+Don't let little things like this scramble you.